[RELEASE] Zigbee2MQTT Routing Driver v2

 Usage

-Note: Z2M and the Routing Driver care not about what is (usually incorrectly) printed on the case of your device.
-Switch or relay "1" will refer to the electrical construction of the circuit, and not how the button may have been labelled.
+Note: Z2M and the Routing Driver care not about what is (often incorrectly) printed on the case of your device.
+Switch or relay "1" will refer to the electrical construction of the circuit and the device firmware, and not how the physical button may have been labelled.
 Please check!

 Deletions

-The only thing not kept in sync is deletion.
+Other than the names of nested child devices, the only other thing not kept in sync is deletion.
 If you delete a device in Z2M, you must remove it manually in Hubitat.
-If you re-pair a device in Z2M it may not always receive the same network address, so check for duplicates.

 You can merrily delete any child device, but it will reappear if Z2M sends out data for it.
 Device "friendly names" in Z2M always override labels in Hubitat.